aws-samples/aws-auto-inventory/README.md

 - **JSON Output**: JSON files for each service in each region
 - **Excel Output**: Excel spreadsheets with one sheet per service

+### Handling of Binary Data

+Some AWS APIs (like CloudTrail.Client.list_public_keys) return binary data as bytes.
+AWS Auto Inventory handles this data as follows:

+- In JSON output: Binary data is encoded as base64 and stored in a special format: `{"__bytes_b64__": "base64-encoded-string"}`
+- In Excel output: Binary data is converted to a string in the format: `[BYTES: base64-encoded-string]`

+This ensures that all data can be properly serialized and deserialized without errors.

 ## Examples